 Piano Performance Diplomas

-There is a strong performance element in Dr Michael Spacie’s teaching, as that is what music tuition is all about, and for him, the sitting of piano performance diplomas as continuing professional development proved to be the perfect hook for the testing of his own musical skill (technical delivery and accomplishment, musicality and interpretation, musical knowledge and communication), and in turn, the expertise of which can be passed on to students of all levels of musical development, not least absolute beginners where it is so necessary to build a firm and secure foundation in order to enjoy rewarding and developing musical skill let alone establishing a firm platform for advanced musical skills, thus encouraging promotion and optimisation of music education on all levels of demand.
+There is a strong performance element in Dr Michael Spacie’s teaching, and for him, the sitting of eight specialist piano performance diplomas as continuing professional development over a nine year period between the years of 2011 and 2020 proved to be the perfect hook for the testing of his own musical skill (technical delivery and accomplishment, musicality and interpretation, musical knowledge and communication), and in turn, the expertise of which can be passed on to students of all levels of musical development, not least absolute beginners where it is so necessary to build a firm and secure foundation in order to enjoy rewarding and developing musical skill let alone establishing a firm platform for advanced musical skills, thus encouraging promotion and optimisation of music education on all levels of demand.
 Continuing professional development also reinvigorates the tutor’s own musicianship and develops their professional life.

 For the major examining boards, there are always two examiners present at diploma level examinations and sometimes three if there is a trainee diploma examiner in the examination room as well.
+Diploma examinations demand the characteristics of an effective, convincing and successful musical performance.
 All the piano performance diplomas had the added benefit of reminding a teacher of what it is like for a student to sit an exam!
 Performance diploma examinations of the major examining boards are digitally recorded and the results go through a very strict process before being awarded.
 All the diploma examiners were complete strangers and all the diploma certificates hang on walls in the teaching studio.

 The Royal Schools of Music